mckaylush/stat386_Final_Project/README.md

 ---

-📄 License

-This project is licensed under the MIT License.

 ---

 🧊 Credits

-Created by Ethan Clayburn for STAT 386 — Data Acquisition & Analytics.
+Created by Ethan Clayburn and McKay Lush for STAT 386 — Data Acquisition & Analytics.